Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <p>

-Users can uninstall the addin by Right-Clicking the Windows Start button and selecting Apps and Features.
+Users can uninstall the addin by Right-Clicking the Windows Start button and selecting [Apps and Features](/SCREENSHOTS/APPS_AND_FEATURES.png)

-Scroll down to [Automation FX](/SCREENSHOTS/APPS_AND_FEATURES.png) and select Uninstall
+Scroll down to Automation FX] and select Uninstall

 </p>
 </details>